Eunicken/AccountChain/README.md

 ```
 ### calcPointValue

 The calcPointValue function is called by [addTransaction](#addTransaction) to calculate the corresponding point value that a pharmacy needs to book in its point accrual account.
-This function also calls [queryPromotionMultiple](#queryPromotionMultiple) and [queryPromotionPointValue](#queryPromotionPointValue) and uses the respective multiple to calculate the pint value embedded in the transaction which equals 1/Promotion_Multiple.
+This function also calls [queryPromotionMultiple](#queryPromotionMultiple) and [queryPromotionPointValue](#queryPromotionPointValue) and uses the respective multiple to calculate the point value embedded in the transaction which equals 1/Promotion_Multiple.
 ```solidity
     function calcPointValue(product memory _product) internal returns(uint _pointValue){
         uint _point = 0;